mtreigelman/mtreigelman/README.md

 Tools used in my projects include Python, PySpark, SciKitLearn, Pytorch, Plotly, Unix, SQL , and NoSQL (MongoDB).

-Many of my projects described are private; so if you are curious about any of the projects listed below, please feel free to contact me via [LinkedIn](https://www.linkedin.com/in/mtreigelman/) for more information.
+Many of my projects described below are private; so if you are curious about any of the projects listed below, please feel free to contact me via [LinkedIn](https://www.linkedin.com/in/mtreigelman/) for more information.

 ## Machine Learning Projects: